fbr600/rERR/README.md

 To do this the whole process can be broken in three main steps:
   * Do the first data transformation
-  * Copute the categories of exposure
+  * Compute the categories of exposure
   * Fit the model, so run the optimization

  ##### Do the first transformation